linode/terraform-provider-linode/docs/resources/instance.md

 ### Linode Instance with Reserved IP Address

-You can add a VPC or VLAN interface directly to a Linode instance resource.
+You can create a linode instance with a desired reserved IP address using this configuration.

 ```hcl
 resource "linode_instance" "web" {